 O my Lord!
 I stand before Thy door with my gaze fixed upon Thy most exalted horizon, my heart entreating Thy grace for Thy loved ones, and my hopes set upon Thy bounty for Thy chosen ones.
 Ordain, O my God, for every one of Thy servants what will make them content with Thee, what shall prompt them to turn towards Thee, what will make them steadfast in Thy Cause, what will cause them to quaff the choice sealed wine of Revelation proffered by the hand of Thy bounty, and what will enable them to soar in the atmosphere of Thy love, in such wise that they shall regard all else but Thee as nothing beneath the splendours of the sun of Thy Revelation, and as things forgotten before the effulgences of the light of Thy countenance.

 O my Lord!
 Write down for Thy loved ones, with Thy most exalted Pen—whose words can never be effaced—the good of this world and the world to come.
 Thou, verily, art the Lord of the throne on high and of earth below.
 Thou art the Perspicuous, and Thou beholdest me from Thine all-glorious horizon.
 There is none other god but Thee, the One, the Incomparable, the All-Knowing, the All-Wise.

-A scanned copy of the complete Arabic text of this Tablet appears below.
+A scanned copy of the complete Arabic text of this prayer appears below.